84.51° Data science and retail analytics in action

 All around personalization, using AI to create personalized, relevant, unique experiences for our shoppers whether it is the prices they pay, their experience on the Kroger app, the content and creative offers they receive, or the products they see.

 For example, Sage is a personalized AI virtual assistant that puts labor data and metrics at the fingertips of store leaders.
 VROOM is a machine learning model that optimizes outbound truck routing by trying out thousands of possible route options and building the optimal route.
-IRIS leverages data intelligence to improve sell through rate based on a specified sell through window, such as seasonal or holiday.
+IRIS leverages data intelligence to improve sell through rate based on a specified sell through window, such as a season or holiday.
 And Quevision leverages AI to predict traffic in checkout lanes, allowing for better planning of staffing to reduce customer wait times, creating a better associate and customer experience.
-We also continue to build out the next generation of optimization sciences to optimize price & promotion together to improve category performance and create a division-level executable sales plan.
+We also continue to build out the next generation of optimization sciences to leverage price & promotion together to improve category performance and create a division-level executable sales plan.

 Optimizing supply chains with retail analytics